Sombrerete, Zacatecas

-Sombrerete ([sombɾeˈɾete]) is a town and municipality located in the northwest of the Mexican state of Zacatecas, bordering the state of Durango.
+Sombrerete ([sombɾeˈɾete]) is a town and municipality located in the northwest region of the Mexican state of Zacatecas.

-It was founded in 1555 by Spanish conquistador Juan de Tolosa as a mining center, due to the wealth that the mines provided, Sombrerete was one of the most important towns in New Spain.
-The historical center of Sombrerete, La Noria de San Pantaleón and the Sierra de Órganos National Park were declared in the year 2010 a UNESCO World Heritage Site, adscripted to the Camino Real de Tierra Adentro, Spanish for 'Royal Road of the Interior Land'.
+It was founded in 1555 by Spanish conquistador Juan de Tolosa in a mining center.
+Due to the wealth that the mines provided, Sombrerete was one of the most important towns in New Spain.
+The historical center of Sombrerete, La Noria de San Pantaleón, and the Sierra de Órganos National Park were declared a UNESCO World Heritage Site in 2010, as a part of the Camino Real de Tierra Adentro (Royal Inland Road, or Silver Trail).

-In 2012 it was also declared as a Pueblo Mágico, Spanish for 'magical town' by the Mexican Secretariat of Tourism.
+In 2012, Sombrerete was declared a Pueblo Mágico by the Mexican Secretariat of Tourism.

-The town
+In 2020, Sombrerete had a population of 25,068.